 Activity seems to have dropped off a little since all the bad news about people who quit Facebook broke.
 But there could be an upside in that some ex-Facebook users might switch to Twitter.

-People are not necessarily quitting social media, but moving to other social media accounts.
+People are not necessarily quitting social media, but they are moving to other social media accounts.

-Linkedin and Pinterest are two platforms that do not seem to have been adversely affected by all the bad hype.
-They are both well controlled and monitored and offer a lot of promotion opportunities.
+Linkedin and Pinterest are two platforms that do not seem to have been adversely affected by all the bad hype and impact of social privacy.
+They are both well-controlled and monitored and offer a lot of promotion opportunities.

 Perhaps users feel that they are safer platforms.